ORIGINALLY POSTED ON 07.16.12. / LATEST UPDATE: 01.29.16

 The Unofficial Paper Source Color Guide

-After scouring the web for the closest Pantone match to Paper Source’s aubergine, I gave up and decided to figure it out on my own.
-I read various blog posts about this (namely on Wedding Bee boards), and people mentioned contacting customer service and being told the following:
+After scouring the web for the closest Pantone match to Paper Source'saubergine, I gave up and decided to figure it out on my own.
+I read various blog posts about this (namely on Wedding Bee boards), and people mentioned having the same problem.

 My Color Matching Method and a Bunch of Disclaimers

 To create the guide, I opened all the windows and let in as much natural light as possible.
-I then used the most up-to-date Paper Source Color & Shape Guide to match up to my Pantone Color Bridge Uncoated swatches.
-Some colors really didn’t have a “match” at all, so I matched them with the closest thing I could find.
+I then used the most up-to-date Paper Source Color & Shape Guide to match up to my Pantone Color Bridge Uncoated, Pantone Metallics Coated, and Pantone Pastels Uncoated swatch books.
+Some colors really didn't have a "match" at all, so I matched them with the closest thing I could find.
 Keep in mind that the less color you use, the closer it will appear to your Paper Source paper.
-In other words, if you print some skinny colored text on a white card stock invitation and stuff it into a coordinating envelope, people would hardly notice they weren’t the same exact color.
-BUT if you decide to color block your entire invite with Clover, chances are it’s going to look different when it’s next to your Clover envelope.
+In other words, if you print some skinny colored text on a white card stock invitation and stuff it into a coordinating envelope, people would hardly notice they weren't the same exact color.
+BUT if you decide to color block your entire invite with Clover, chances are it's going to look different when it's next to your Clover envelope.

 - This guide is completely unofficial.
 I'm providing it because I think it will be helpful to a lot of people.
 I am affiliated with Paper Source in no way whatsoever (other than being a big fan).

 The PDFs below are free for personal use only.
 If you share, please credit the correct source.

 UPDATE :: Thanks to Kelly's comment below, I was able to get a hold of Paper Source's conversion chart for Pantones and CMYK.
 Two years later, in 2016, I've finally found some time to combine my 2014 guide with the official guide.